YuanmingLeee/Seaso-server/README.md

 FastDFS consists of two parts: **tracker** and **storage**(with nginx).
 You may choose to deploy tracker and storage in different servers.

-Aside: How to remember FastDFS?
-Fast Discrete Fourier Series!
-XD
 #### Unix User
 For FastDFS to function, you are required to install: tracker, storage, and fastdfs-nginx-module.
 [Here](https://blog.csdn.net/xcg132566/article/details/79163790) is a Chinese tutorial on how to configure FastDFS.
 Or